Home |

 |

-The Future is a Scary Place Disclaimer: In the writing of this particular article, I had no expectations (or desires) that readers would "swallow whole without thoroughly chewing" any of my personal conclusions and/or ideas on the very difficult and controversial matter of astrology and the ability to peer into the future.
-My only hopes were that it might serve as catalyst for some folks to rethink and reexamine their own philosophical and practical stances on the matter.
+Part 3 - The Future is a Scary Place Disclaimer: In writing this particular article, I had no grand expectations (or desires) that readers would (or should) "swallow whole without thoroughly chewing" any of my personal conclusions and/or reflections on the very difficult and controversial matter of astrology and the ability to peer into the future.
+(Heck, I can't even get my Virgo Rising "significant other" to agree with me on this issue.)
+My only remote hopes were that it might serve as catalyst for folks to rethink and reexamine their own philosophical and practical stances on the matter.

-Factor Yes... that's right.
-I sincerely believed that I needed to know the exact course and progression of my mother's disease so that plans could be better put into place that would enable her to die in her own home rather than in a nursing home or hospital.
-Caught up in the intensely felt fear of the moment, I thought that I needed to know and to be in control of the situation for any number of practical, rational, and/or well-intentioned reasons.
-As I was to soon discover, I didn't.
+Fear Factor You see... as much as I hate to admit it... and as much as I've preached against it... when the rubber met the road - and my mother was given a diagnosis of 6 months or less to live - operating out of fear, I attempted to gain control over the situation via my knowledge of astrology.
+Yep... that's right.
+Operating out of a place of fear I believed that I needed to know the exact course and progression of my mother's disease.
+I needed to know so that plans could be better put into place that would enable her to die in her own home rather than in a nursing home or hospital.
+Caught up in the intensely felt fear and panic of the moment, I thought that I needed to know and to be in control of the situation for any number of practical, rational, and/or well-intentioned reasons.
+As I was to soon discover, I didn't need to know.
 Denial

-Big Picture When I finally did take a good close look at all of the various charts involved in my mother’s circumstances, it ultimately didn’t help much in the way of all my more practical purposes of planning and controlling the logistics of the situation.
-Looking at the charts did help by painting in broad strokes the bigger picture as to what was going on, that in turn helped provide a quiet sense of meaning.
-What I did discover was that I was encountering a significant period of my life that was potentially a time of letting go and a release of the karma that existed between my mother and myself.
-Granted... in the "big picture" the resolution of karma with another person is most assuredly a positive thing - however, it can also very likely mean that the other person will soon, in some manner or another, be exiting your life.
-So in the "small picture" (where most of us live on a day to day basis), it can - nevertheless - be a very emotionally painful and fearful time.
-In the end result, having a better understanding of my own soul connection with my mother’s circumstances helped in my better realigning my focus onto this most important purpose and meaning during the final weeks that my mother and I had left together.
+a Closer Look and Saying Goodbye Looking at the charts did help by painting in broad strokes the bigger picture as to what was going on... that, in turn, helped provide me with a quiet sense of meaning.
+What I did discover was that together we were encountering a significant period of our lives that was potentially a time of letting go and a release of the karma that existed between my mother and myself.
+Granted... in the "really big picture" the resolution of karma with another person is most assuredly a positive thing - however, it can also potentially mean that the other person will soon, in some manner or another, be exiting your life.
+So in the "really small picture" (where most of us live on a day to day basis), it can - nevertheless - be a very emotionally painful and fearful time.
+In the end, having a better understanding of my own soul connection with my mother’s circumstances helped in my better realigning my focus onto saying goodbye during the final weeks that my mother and I had left together.
 Did I do it perfectly?
 Not even close.
 Did knowing it shield me from the pain and fear of my mother's inevitable departure?
-No.
+No. Did I learn something about myself?
+Yes...

 |